fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The `join` may be familiar if you have ever used `flatten` in the
+The `.join` may be familiar if you have ever used `.flatten` in the stdlib, it
-stdlib, it takes nested contexts and squashes them into one.
+takes a nested context and squashes it into one.

-Although not necessarily implemented as such, we can think of `bind`
+Although not necessarily implemented as such, we can think of `.bind` as being a
-as being a `Functor.map` followed by `join`
+`Functor.map` followed by `.join`

 {lang="text"}
 ~~~~~~~~